balanced/balanced-docs/overview/overview.rst

   set-up fee                                  $0
   ================================ ===============

-*If you issue a hold and then successfully charge, you only incur the additional 2.9% fee - There is no extra 30¢ fee.*
+.. [*] If you issue a hold and then successfully charge, you only incur the 2.9% fee - There is no additional 30¢ fee.

 .. _overview.fees.balanced: